nbriz/html-friendly-linter/README.md

 }
 ```

- where 'message' is the plain text error message, 'html' is the error message formatted in html ( w/links to reference pages ) && 'code' is the html string that was passed into the linter starting at the point where it found the error
+ where 'line' is the line number of where the error occured, 'message' is the plain text error message, 'html' is the error message formatted in html ( w/links to reference pages ) && 'code' is the html string that was passed into the linter starting at the point where it found the error